-When we think of the normal definition of forgiveness, we have been taught that we need to somehow rise above and forgive the wrongdoer in order to find peace.
-I believe in a second way of forgiving, one that is more healing, helpful, and attainable.
-The type of forgiveness I’m writing about is for those of us who carry guilt over any part we played in a situation — even if we don’t realize we are carrying guilt.
-Even if we were the victims.
+When we think of the normal definition of forgiveness, we have been taught we need to somehow rise above and forgive the wrongdoer in order to find peace.
+I believe in a second way of forgiving, one more healing, helpful, and attainable.
+This type of forgiveness is for those of us who carry guilt over any part we played in a less than desirable situation — especially if we were the victims of wrongdoing.

-This type of forgiveness is not about giving the wrongdoer or situation a pass as if it never happened.
-It also doesn’t mean reaching out to the person we may have been told to forgive, which can be destructive if we’re struggling to forgive someone who may not yet deserve it.
+This forgiveness is not about giving the wrongdoer or situation a pass as if it never happened.
+It also doesn’t mean reaching out to the person we may have been told to forgive, which can be destructive if we’re struggling to forgive someone who doesn't deserve it.
 Instead, we are checking in with ourselves to determine what it is that most upsets us about the situation.

 By letting the wrongdoer move on without *our* anger, we free ourselves from their ability to control *our* emotions.
 And when they no longer have control over us, we are not expending any of our precious mental, spiritual, and emotional energy on them.
 This is the ultimate goal of healing, freeing ourselves, and truly living powerfully and beautifully. *Excerpt from my upcoming book release: Dark Night of the Soul: Using Ancestral Traditions to Overcome Depression, Loss, and Grief.